aaoyekanmi4/neighborhood-map/README.md

 Open index.html in a browser.

-Click on restaurant name to see Yelp and Foursquare information.
+Click on a restaurant name to see Yelp and Foursquare information.

-Use the Directions sections to get directions to and from restaurants.

 About: